EmmaShedden/logm-standard-brownian-motion/README.md

     - Open VSCode using `code-insiders [path-to-directory]`.
 Follow the prompts to choose a kernel and install necessary packages.
 See this [resource](https://stackoverflow.com/questions/60025150/jupyter-notebooks-in-vs-code-using-wsl-2-are-not-working) for more info.
     - If the prompt to install `ipykernel` loops, go to the command line (in the environment you are using as your kernel) and make sure both `ipython` and `ipykernel` are installed.
     - If the prompt to select a kernel hangs, double-check that your `python`, `iPython`, and `ipykernel` installations worked and have the versions you expect.
 You may need to uninstall, reinstall and upgrade them.
 Then, click on the WSL-Ubuntu icon in the bottom left corner -> Connect to WSL using Distro -> Select the default distro -> Navigate to the top level of the repository and open it.
+3. In the terminal, run `pip install numpy matplotlib scipy pandas PyWavelets`.
-3. Code is ready to edit/run in VSCode via the `code` command (or VSCode Insiders via the `code-insiders` command).
+4. Code is ready to edit/run in VSCode via the `code` command (or VSCode Insiders via the `code-insiders` command).

 ### MATLAB Requirements
 - For `.m` files